Spearfishing trips for the whole family.

 If you can snorkel, you can spear.

-Don’t dismiss spearfishing as some adrenaline junkie extreme sport that is beyond your capability.
+Don’t dismiss spearfishing as an adrenaline junkie extreme sport that is beyond your capability.
 We’ve seen people of all ages and conditioning levels dive at our ability or higher.
-Heck, the Hawaiian ukelele singer was probably a spearo!
+Heck, the Hawaiian ukelele singer was probably a spearo.

 Look up any freediving class online; they all advertise that you’ll dive to 50 ft and hold your breath for 2 minutes in one session.
 In many places, you can shoot a cooler of fish at only half that depth and time.
 Hunting technique/instinct plays the biggest role, and we’ll get you shooting fish in no time.
-We only freedive here, so you won’t need to take a class unless you want to be extra prepared.
-We’ll provide any gear that you don’t already have for a turn-key adventure.
+We never use scuba gear, so you won’t need to take a class unless you want to, and we provide any gear that you don’t already have for a turn-key adventure.

 International